-You might also notice that Fattmerchant’s virtual terminal is included as a feature of its web-based Omni payments platform.
+You might also notice that Stax’s virtual terminal is included as a feature of its web-based Stax Pay payments platform.
 Traditional virtual terminals tended to be stand-alone services.
 Today, they’re more often included as a feature of a provider’s integrated payments platform, combining online and in-person payment processing options into a single, cloud-based platform.
 An integrated payments platform allows you to run your business and accept payments from any computer, smartphone, or tablet.

 What kinds of companies can benefit from taking payment via a virtual terminal?
 Here are some examples:

 - Food Delivery: Customers can prepay over the phone before food delivery.

 - Remote Freelance Work: Web designers, graphic artists, writers, and other pros who work remotely can settle billing over the phone.